Mahmoud-Abdelraouf/GPS-Distance-Tracking-System/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE.

 ## Credits